Citizen science expeditions offer an opportunity for vessel owners to get involved in smaller-scale marine research initiatives.

-This citizen science movement engages the yachting community by providing comprehensive onboard kits which allow yacht crews and owners to conduct plankton survey-style transects related to one of our partnered research projects.
+This program engages the yachting community by providing comprehensive onboard kits which allow yacht crews and owners to tow nets that are designed to collect plankton, seaweed, and small organisms at the ocean surface.
 Learn more about our current projects by browsing below.

 As part of the effort to map the world ocean by 2030, the Seabed 2030 project, along with the IHO Data Center for Digital Bathymetry (DCDB) at the National Centers for Environmental Information, Boulder, have collaborated to provide and manage small hardware data loggers that are used to collect bathymetric data from volunteer observers.
 The project was launched at the United Nations (UN) Ocean Conference in June 2017 and is aligned with the UN’s Sustainable Development Goal #14 to conserve and sustainably use the oceans, seas and marine resources.

 This information can help identify uncharted features such as seamounts and canyons, verify charted information and help fill the spaces on charts where no data exists.
 Routinely measured parameters such as under keel depth and position can then be stored, uploaded, and contributed to local and global mapping initiatives.
 Find out if you can participate in our Seabed 2030 Program by clicking the button below and contacting our team at [email protected].

 Use the arrows to scroll through our latest programs